-Now that camp is in session all over the nation (and in Canada too!) in places like our California Film Classes or our Boston summer camps, I thought it would be nice to show you all how to create your very own autograph/memory book to take to camp or anywhere else you travel this summer and capture memories and autographs of old and new friends that you meet along the way.
+Now that camp is in session all over the nation (and in Canada too!), I thought it would be nice to show you all how to create your very own autograph/memory book to take to camp or anywhere else you travel this summer and capture memories and autographs of old and new friends that you meet along the way.

 For those of you attending iD summer camp, I’ve created this tutorial so that almost everything you need can be found at camp.
 If you’re not attending iD this summer, most of the materials are easy and inexpensive to find at any craft store.